 For planting instructions I direct everyone to the Farmer's Almanac.
 They are clear and concise and cover all care needs.
 You can find a link under the Blog & Video tab.

 I am only shipping items to the USA, Australia, Canada, United Kingdom and India at this time.
+Use the Codes found above the Check-Out Cart symbol for Discounts to save up to 15%.

 International shipping rates apply to all orders outside the USA.
 I can not be responsible for lost International orders, please select tracking.
 Sorry.